-From working in the private housing market and helping to restore historical buildings to advising on large-scale commercial projects, surveyors are central to the construction industry – and building surveyors play a vital role in every project.
+From working in the private housing market and helping to restore historical buildings, to advising on large-scale commercial construction projects, to assisting in the sale of residential and commercial properties of all sizes, surveyors are central to the construction and property industries – and building surveyors can play a vital role in every project.

 But what is a building surveyor and what do they do?
 What qualifications do you need to become one and what does the average salary look like?
 RICS answers the most-asked questions about the profession in this guide.